MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/samples/loading-from-file.md

 ---
-title: Microsoft Quantum chemistry library - Loading a Hamiltonian from file
+title: Loading a Hamiltonian from file
 description: Learn how to automatically generate a large Hamiltonian using the Broombridge schema.
 author: guanghaolow
 ms.author: gulow